FAIRplus/the-fair-cookbook/content/recipes/introduction/priorization.md

 ---
 ## Introduction
 With the increased awareness of the FAIR principles, the drive to implement them can be felt in projects and programs.
 However, considering the volume and variety of such projects and the finite nature of available resources, it is also necessary to establish a *principled approach* to prioritizing datasets for data FAIRification.
-The present recipe aims to provide insights into how to go about this process by showcasing essential criterian which have been considered and "battle-tested".
+The present recipe aims to provide insights into how to go about this process by showcasing essential criteria which have been considered and "battle-tested".

-The is structured in the following way:
+The recipe is structured in the following way:
-* We begin by pointing out the reasons why one needs to make their dataset FAIR.
+* We begin by pointing out the reasons why one should to make their dataset FAIR.
 * Following this, a brief overview of the dataset corpus formulation.
 Once the team has collected all the necessary data, it can now pass through the prioritization phase.
 Here, a thorough assessment of the dataset based on certain criteria is done.
 This assessment, in turn, leads to the development of a scorecard.
 * Finally, with the points each dataset has earned in the scorecard, a ranking can be established and projects or datasets can be prioritized.